 '''

-: :CameraOne a :Offering ;
+: CameraOne a :Offering ;

 :resolutionX 1024 ;

-2
+3

 :resolutionY 786 ;

-3

-:efficiency "0.8"^^xsd:float ;
+:efficiency "0.8"^^xsd:float;

-4

 :address "192.168.178.25" .

-5

 6

 :VideoFramerateConstraint

-7

 a :Constraint ;

-8

 :translatesInto [

 9

-a :Calculation ;
+a : Calculation ;

 10

 :targetConstraint :BandwidthConstraint ;

-11

 :productOf (

 12

 :resolutionX

 13

 :resolutionY

 14

 15

-[

-a :Calculation ;
+a : Calculation ;

 16

 :differenceOf (

 17

 1

 18

 :efficiency)

 19

+] , [

 20

-],[

 a :ParameterValue ;

 21

 :parameterRelation

 22

 :desiredFramerate ])] .

 23

 24

 :VideoFramerateConstraintOne

 25

 a :VideoFramerateConstraint ;

 26

 :interactionFrom :CameraOne ;

 27

 :interactionTo :ProcessingOne ;

 28

 :desiredFramerate 20 .

-29

 '''

-FIGURE 21 DEVICE AND CONSTRAINT DEFINITION IN N3 FORMAT
+FIGURE 22 DEVICE AND CONSTRAINT DEFINITION IN N3 FORMAT

-Figure 22 contains an excerpt of the translation implementation.
+Figure 23 contains an excerpt of the translation implementation.
 The implementation takes the form of rules that are expressed as implications.
 When the premise of the rule holds, the conclusion of the rule is inserted into the triple store, with all existential variables replaced with the bindings from the rule's premise.
 Line 1 defines the productOf property as a calculation function that is resolved by the rule system.
 The rule in lines 2-19 results in the recursive calculation of calculation values.
 We do this by iterating over all the values in the argument list of the calculation relation (for example, productOf) and attaching the calculated values to the calculation.
-The argument list can contain three types of values: Literals, which are used as-is, device properties, which are resolved from the device the constraint is applied to, and parameters, which are resolved from the calculation node.
+The argument list can contain three types of values: Literals, which are used as-is, device properties, which are resolved from the device the constraint is applied to, and parameters, which are resolved from the constraint itself.
+When all input values for a calculation are available (line 16), they are appended into a single list and attached to the calculation node.
 Then, the calculation rule on lines 21 to 28 fires and computes the result using the reasoner's built-in math:product predicate.
 This rule is replicated for other calculation instructions, such as differenceOf or sumOf (not included here).
 When a result value for the root of the calculation has been computed, the rule in lines 30-47 generates the target constraint with the correct value.
 Additionally, flow filter information from the device is used to generate a flow filter.

 '''

-: :productOf a :CalcFunction .
+: :productOf a : CalcFunction .

 2 {

-?calc a :Calculation ;
+?calc a : Calculation ;

 3

-: forConstraint ?constraint ;
+:forConstraint ?constraint ;

 4

 ?op ?list.

-5

 ?op a :calcFunction .

-6

 ?constraint :interactionFrom ?device .

-7

 ?SCOPE e:findall (?value {

-8

-?rel list: in ?list .
+?rel list:in ?list .

-9

 ?device ?rel ?value .

 10

 } ?VALUES) .

 11

 Elided.

-12

 (?VALUES ?CALCVALUES ?PARAMVALUES)

 13

 list:append ?ALLVALUES .

 14

 ?ALLVALUES e:length ?length .

 15

 ?list e:length ?length .

 16

 17 } => {

-18

 ?calc :inputValues ?ALLVALUES .

 19 } .

 20

 21 {

-?calc a :Calculation ;
+?calc a : Calculation ;

 22

 :productOf ?something ;

 23

 :inputValues ?list .

 24

+25

 ?list math:product ?value .

-25

-26 } => {
+} => {

 ?calc :hasResultValue ?value .

 27

-28 }
+28

+1

 29 {

-?constraint a :Constraint ;
+?constraint a : Constraint ;

 30

 :translatesInto [

 31

-a :Calculation ;
+a : Calculation ;

-32

 :hasResultValue ?value ;

-33

 :targetConstraint ?sdnconstraint] ;

-34

-:interactionFrom [
+:interactionFrom

 35

 a :Offering ;

 36

 :address ?fromDeviceAddress] .

 37

 Elided.

 38

-39 } => {
+} => {

+39

 ?constraint :translatesTo [

 40

 a ?sdnconstraint ;

 41

 :hasValue ?value ;

 42

-:matchFlow [
+:matchFlow

 43

 a :FlowFilter ;

-44

 :matchFromIP ?fromDeviceAddress ;

 45

 :matchToIP ?toDeviceAddress]].

-46

 47 } .

 '''

-FIGURE 22 TRANSLATION RULES FOR A CAMERA FRAME-RATE CONSTRAINT defined in the Antlr42 format.
+FIGURE 23 TRANSLATION RULES FOR A CAMERA FRAME-RATE CONSTRAINT defined in the Antlr format.
 An example output that represents such a SPDI pattern in context of the video camera example above is shown in Code 16.

-Having the above-described translation rules available, we have covered the translation step (1.) in Figure 22.
+Having the above-described translation rules available, we have covered the translation step (1.) in Figure 23.
 To translate the network configuration and details into SPDI patterns, we have developed a Python script.
 It converts the network configuration defined in N3 into the Extended Backus-Naur Form (EBNF) grammar